EricGomesGregory/DnD-Vault/Vault/Spelljammer/Races/Kobold.md

 ***Draconic Bite.***
 Your fanged maw is a natural weapon, which you can use to make unarmed strikes.
 If you hit with it, you deal piercing damage equal to 1d4 + your Strength modifier ancestry damage, instead of the bludgeoning damage normal for an unarmed strike.

+***Cunning Trap.***
+FLUFF.
+During a short or long rest you can spend 1 hour to craft a simple trap...

 ***Languages.***
 You can speak, read, and write Draconic.